victorhonos/umbrel-os-rtl9210-fix/README.md

 ### Requirements

 - A computer running Windows
-- Select and download firmware version
-- Remove the NVMe/SATA drive from the enclosure (prevents data loss if something goes wrong)

 > **Warning:** Flashing the firmware can _BRICK_ or _PERMANENTLY DAMAGE_ your device. **Do it at your own risk**.
 The author of this Git repository is not responsible for any damage to your device.
 If you brick your device, you can try to unbrick it with the Unbrick section.